 Skull Reshaping

-Aesthetic Skull Reshaping Specialist
+Aesthetic Skull Reshaping in Carmel, IN

 Skull Reshaping Surgery Dr Barry Eppley IndianapolisThe human skull has an oblong shape that is longer from front to back than it is wide.
 While there are subtle variations in its oblong shape amongst age, gender and race, a smooth surface with gentle curves is considered desirable.
 With the exception of the forehead, most of the skull’s shape is hidden by hair and not cosmetically significant to most patients.
 However, in balding men and in those with short hair and shaved heads and even some men and women with good hair cover, the shape of the skull can be a potential cosmetic concern.